JThomas404/docker-course-adrian-cantrill/demos/build-a-simple-containerised-application.md

 docker run -d -p 8081:80 dockerized-2048
 ```

-- `-d`: Detached mode (runs in background).
+- `-d`: Detached mode (runs in background)
-- `-p`: Maps port 8081 on the host to port 80 in the container.
+- `-p`: Maps port 8081 on the host to port 80 in the container

 4. Verify the container is running: